jreboja/osticket-prereqs/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
-In this lab, I install osTicket from the ground up using the necessary installation files.
-There are a few steps to take before the installation of the ticketing system.
-This lab is done using a Windows 10 Pro VM made on Azure.
-The necessary installation files that are referenced and used are located <a href="https://drive.google.com/drive/u/2/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6">here!</a><br />
+In this tutorial, we'll be installing osTicket from scratch on a Windows 10 Pro Virtual Machine created on Azure.
+Before we can proceed with the installation of the ticketing system, there are a few important preliminary steps to follow.
+You'll also need to access and utilize the required installation files, which are available <a href="https://drive.google.com/drive/u/2/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6">here!</a><br />

 <h2>Environments and Technologies Used</h2>